toss/es-git/docs/reference/classes/Remote.md

 Get the remote's name.

-Returns `null` if this remote has not yet been named, and Throws error if the URL is not valid utf-8
+Returns `null` if this remote has not yet been named, and Throws error if the name is not valid utf-8

 #### Returns